vladikbek/streamlit-slowed-generator/README.md

 # Slowed & Sped Up Generator

 A Streamlit web application that allows users to modify the speed of various audio files (WAV, MP3, FLAC, etc.).
-Create slowed down and sped up versions of your audio files with customizable presets.
+Create slowed down and sped up versions of your audio files with adjustable settings.

 ## Features

-- Upload various audio file formats (requires ffmpeg for non-WAV)
+- Upload various audio file formats (requires ffmpeg for non-WAV).
-- Customize speed presets (factor and suffix) dynamically
+- Configure speed versions (Slowed, Super Slowed, Ultra Slowed, Sped Up) using checkboxes and sliders in the sidebar.
-- Output all versions in standardized 44.1 kHz, 16-bit WAV format
+- Output all versions, including a processed version of the original, in standardized 44.1 kHz, 16-bit WAV format.
+- Normalize all output files to 0 dBFS.
-- Preview all generated versions in the browser
+- Preview all generated versions in the browser.
-- Download individual modified versions
+- Download individual modified versions.
-- Download all versions as a single ZIP file
+- Download all generated versions (including processed original) as a single ZIP file.

 ## Installation